Celebrate National Siblings Day on 10th April 2024

 What happened last year?

-Last year was our biggest National Siblings Day yet with a reach of 29.2 million across social media.
+Last year was our biggest National Siblings Day yet with a reach of 37.4 million across social media, a 270% increase on the year before!
 We had lots of siblings sharing their stories, photos and memories and becoming part of our sibling community.
+Lots of young and adult siblings got involved in events and activities run by and promoted by Sibs.
 We hope that this year’s event will be even bigger and better!

 How can I get involved?

-- Organisations, charities and schools – we would love your support in raising awareness of siblings of disabled people!
-Let us know how you plan to celebrate, whether it’s with a classroom session, a sponsored event or sharing on social – we really appreciate you taking the time to recognise and acknowledge siblings on this important day
+- Organisations, charities, professionals and schools, we would love your support in raising awareness of siblings of disabled people!
+Let us know how you plan to celebrate, whether it’s with a classroom session, a sponsored event or sharing on social.
+We really appreciate you taking the time to recognise and acknowledge siblings on this important day.

 Make sure you’re following us in your favourite way to stay in touch with the conversation and the lead up to the day:

-On Sunday 10th April, we’ll be using these hashtags: #NationalSiblingsDay2022 #ItsaSiblingThing
+On Monday 10th April, we’ll be using these hashtags: #NationalSiblingsDay2024 #ItsaSiblingThing

 Donations and fundraising